Marina Tamayo – Biography

 CHOREOGRAPHER

 As a choreographer, Tamayo is dedicated to quality and authentic creative process.
-As an advocate for social justice, Marina promotes inquiry inside and outside boundaries to promote discussion, challenge ideas, and assumptions in varied contexts.
+As an advocate for social justice, Marina promotes inquiry inside and outside boundaries to promote discussion, and challenge ideas, and assumptions in varied contexts.
 The purpose of this deep inquiry is to contribute towards social change, for equity in all living beings, through performing arts.

 Tamayo’s theatre works are guided by Andalusian folklore and storytelling.
-These choreographies often explore human nature, our needs for connection and include personal narratives.
+These choreographies often explore human nature, and our needs for connection and include personal narratives.

 ” Likely the most professional modern flamenco dancers to grace us.
-Performers’ footwork, costumes and music were superseded only by their energy, grace and passion.Final Word: Spectacular”
+Performers’ footwork, costumes and music were superseded only by their energy, grace and passion.
+Final Word: Spectacular”

 – Jenny Smith, Rip It Up

-Tamayo’s objectives for her dance performance and choreographic contributions focus on connecting and inspiring her audience, to be a voice for the unspoken, to listen to the unheard and contribute towards making a more mindful society.
+Tamayo’s objectives for her dance performance and choreographic contributions focus on connecting and inspiring her audience, to be a voice for the unspoken, to listen to the unheard and to contribute towards making a more mindful society.

 Photo by Naomi Jellicoe AFF2022 Marina Tamayo